psto/episteme/marketing.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:21:27
+---

 # Marketing

 > "Most businesses actually get zero distribution channels to work.
 Poor distribution — not product — is the number one cause of failure.
 If you can get even a single distribution channel to work, you have great business.
-If you try for several but don’t nail one, you’re finished.
-So it’s worth thinking really hard about finding the single best distribution channel." - Peter Thiel
+If you try for several but don't nail one, you're finished.
+So it's worth thinking really hard about finding the single best distribution channel." - Peter Thiel

 **Warning**: _marketing is not a panacea for crappy products or a solution to a problem that doesn't exist_.